1211101321/Alien-vs-zombies-assignment/Starter-Kit-master/README.md

 ## User Manual

 Board Settings
--To start there will be an option that will allow you to play with default settings or user based settings.
+1.To start there will be an option that will allow you to play with default settings or user based settings.
 -Default board dimension would be 11 rows 9 Columns, The Alien will always spawn in the center of the board.
 ![image](https://user-images.githubusercontent.com/123632680/219942332-3de00e6f-02f6-4882-9df1-eecbe951d181.png)